falcopackages/falco-cli/docs/the_cli/start_project.rst

 With this layout, your local apps reside in a subdirectory with the same name as your project.
 Every time you create a new app, you should move it to that subdirectory and rename it (e.g., from ``myapp`` to ``myproject.myapp``) in the ``apps.py`` file.

+.. admonition:: hatch run start-app
+   :class: dropdown note

    There is a default script included with the project that automates this process.
 You can trigger it by running ``hatch run start-app products``, and it will create the app using the Django ``startapp`` command, move it to your apps directory, and rename it.
    However, you won't be able to pass additional commands to the original `django startapp command <https://docs.djangoproject.com/en/dev/ref/django-admin/#startapp>`_ (i.e., ``--name`` to specify file names), and the app won't be automatically registered in your ``INSTALLED_APPS``.

 All your project configurations, settings, URLs, WSGI app file, etc., reside in the ``config`` folder.